 Meetup users do not need to pay a fee to sign up for the website, and the service itself is free to use for individual users.
 Meetup makes its money by charging group organizers a monthly fee to run their groups.
 It is then up to the group organizers to choose whether or not to charge group members fees, and how much.
 In general, group organizers do not use Meetup to make money; usually, they only charge group members small fees to keep the group running.

 Meetup currently has two price plans available: $14.99/month (for a group with up to 50 members and 3 co-organizers) or $19.99/month (with no restrictions).
-To learn more about Meetup pricing, visit our article on when Meetup is free, and how much it can cost you.
+To learn more about pricing, visit our article on when the service is free, and how much it can cost you.

 Meetup is as safe as any social media website, so long as reasonable precautions are taken.
-However, because you only need an email address to sign up for Meetup, and the website has no identity verification, anyone could attend a meetup and pose a safety concern to Meetup users.
+However, because you only need an email address to sign up, and the website has no identity verification, anyone could attend a meetup and pose a safety concern to users.
 However, this is not a common occurrence.

 There are a few websites like Meetup that may spark your interest, or have something to offer you that Meetup doesn’t.
 Eventbrite allows users to create, promote, and register for events in their local area.
 Groupspaces allows you to organize group meetings just like Meetup.
-Smacktive is an app that focuses on finding people in your area quickly for spontaneous activities.
 MEETin is a volunteer-run organization that organizes fun and free outings in major cities around the world.
 Foursquare lets you learn about some of the best spots in your area, and read reviews from people who have actually gone there.
-Citysocializer lets you grow your social network by making face-to-face connections with other users, typically through night-time activities.
-And finally, Yik Yak is a social media app that focuses on helping you make local connections and learn more about your immediate area.
+And finally, Citysocializer lets you grow your social network by making face-to-face connections with other users, typically through night-time activities.

-To learn more about Meetup’s competition, check out our article on the alternatives to Meetup.
+To learn more about Meetup’s competition, check out this article.

 That’s the run-down on Meetup!
-In the rest of our Meetup course, we’ll review Meetup, talk about the costs associated with Meetup, teach you how to sign up for Meetup, and most importantly, how to use it.
+In the rest of our Meetup course, we’ll review Meetup, talk about the costs associated with it, teach you how to sign up for an account, and most importantly, how to use it.
 Check out these articles so you can become a Meetup pro today!

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.